-A wonderful retrospective piece in the July 4, 2019, New York Times by Richard Sandomir, author of The Pride of the Yankees: Lou Gehrig, Gary Cooper and the Making of a Classic, recounts two interesting facts about Gehrig’s speech befo
+A wonderful retrospective piece in the July 4, 2019, New York Times by Richard Sandomir, author of The Pride of the Yankees: Lou Gehrig, Gary Cooper and the Making of a Classic, recounts several interesting facts about Gehrig’s speech befo

 re 61,880 fans, many dignitaries, his teammates and the members of the team the Yankees were playing that day: the Washington Senators.

-The other surprising piece of information from Sandomir’s story concerned the lack of a full audio version of what Gehrig said.
+The most surprising piece of information from Sandomir’s story concerned the lack of a full audio version of what Gehrig said.
 Although many newsreel cameras were filming and radio microphones were in front the Iron Horse when he spoke, just three of those videos and no radio broadcasts exist today.
-None of them is complete.
+No source has the complete audio.
 Only three lines from Gehrig himself can be heard today.

 The speech that Gary Cooper, portraying Gehrig, makes in the iconic 1942 bio film, Pride of the Yankees, was based on the recollections of Mrs. Eleanor Gehrig and other newsreels that no longer exist.
 Sandomir reports that it was unlikely that Mrs. Gehrig had a copy of her husband’s remarks — if indeed, they had been prepared — because she kept extensive scrapbooks of news stories, photos and other memorabilia associated with her husband.
 Surely, if there had been a written copy, she would have had it.

 Members of the ’39 Senators, managed that season by Bucky Harris in his second go-round with the team, are pictured in a famous Associated Press photo that appears with the Times story.
 (Harris eventually would manage the Yankees in 1947 and ’48, before returning to Washington for a third time as manager of the Senators.)